 Community Science and Civic Participation with Public Lab

 The Center is partnering with Public Lab to see what we can learn about a global community of individuals bridging science learning, civic engagement, and environmental advocacy.
 Currently, the Center is studying how the Public Lab framework fosters participation in citizen science and civic engagement.
 Read more

 Assessing and Strengthening Citizen Science in UC ANR

-We are conducting an assessment of public participation in research across the whole of the University of California Division of Agriculture and Natural Resources.
-With its mission of connecting Californians to the University all over the state, ANR has a long history of engaging the public in research.
+In late 2017, we began an assessment of public participation in research across the whole of the University of California Division of Agriculture and Natural Resources (UC ANR).
+With its mission of connecting Californians to the University all over the state, UC ANR has a long history of engaging the public in research.
 This assessment offers an opportunity to place that rich history in the context of the exploding field of citizen science, and develop a road map for the future.
 Our final report on “Citizen and Community Science at the UC Division of Agriculture and Natural Resources” has been submitted to UC ANR leadership, and will be publicly available in early 2019.
 This will also result in a special issue of California Agriculture, focused on citizen and community science.
 Read more

 Marine and Coastal Citizen Science